Gamesearcher1/Gamesearcher1/README.md

 - 👋 Hi, I’m @Gamesearcher1
-- 👀 I’m interested in learning and
+- 👀 I’m interested in Python & HTML (alongside CSS & JS).
-- 🌱 I’m currently learning Python & HTML (occassionally).
+- 🌱 I’m currently learning about Classes & Matplotlib.
 - 💞️ I’m looking to collaborate on nothing.
 D:
 - 📫 How to reach me, I doubt you want to.